miku86/notes/dom-enlightment.md

 The `insertAdjacentHTML()` method, which only works on Element nodes, is a good deal more precise than the previously mentioned methods.
 Using this method it's possible to insert nodes before the beginning tag, after the beginning tag, before the end tag, and after the end tag.

-## 1.9 Extracting parts of the DOM tree as JavaScript strings
+## 1.9 Extracting parts of the DOM tree as JS strings

-The same exact properties (`innerHTML, outerHTML, textContent`) that we use to create and add nodes to the DOM can also be used to extract parts of the DOM (or really the entire DOM) as a JavaScript string.
+The same exact properties (`innerHTML, outerHTML, textContent`) that we use to create and add nodes to the DOM can also be used to extract parts of the DOM (or really the entire DOM) as a JS string.
 In the code example below I use these properties to return a string value containing text and html values from the HTML document.

 ```js
 console.log(document.getElementById('A').innerHTML); //logs '<i>Hi</i>'